MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Methodology

-We selected all 28 primary industries and 12 significant secondary industries according to \textit{SWS RESEACH}\footnote{ \url{https://www.swsresearch.com/institute_sw/home}}, forming a comprehensive set of 40 industries.
-Additionally, we defined 117 topics across various domains, with details in Appendix.~\ref{appd:knowledge_graph}.
-The base \(\mathcal{B}\) is the definitions of all 117 topics, and the graph \(\mathcal{G}\) is a predefined Boolean matrix:
+\textbf{\textit{Knowledge Graph \(\mathcal{G}\) And Knowledge Base \(\mathcal{B}\)}}.
+We selected 28 primary industries and 12 significant secondary industries according to \href{https://www.swsresearch.com/institute_sw/home}{\textit{SWS RESEARCH}}.
+We defined 117 topics across various domains: 27 general economic, 11 domestic economic, 14 global economic, 12 domestic financial, 13 international relations, 6 natural disasters, 10 technological advancements, 16 social developments, 7 environmental protection, and 7 legal regulations. \(\mathcal{B}\) is the definition of all 117 topics. \(\mathcal{G}\) is a predefined Boolean matrix whose rows represent 40 industries and columns represent 117 topics:

-where \(m\) is one of a predefined set of industries, with a total of \(40\) industries, and \(n\) is one of a predefined set of topics, with a total of \(117\) topics.
-The notation \(n \sim m\) indicates that topic \(n\) has an impact on industry \(m\), where \(g_{m,n} = 1\) if topic \(n\) influences industry \(m\) and \(g_{m,n} = 0\) otherwise.